Best Alternatives to Surgical Dog Cones (2024)

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-Challenges of traditional dog cones
+Issues with traditional dog cones

 Learn More: What Does Pet Insurance Cover and Is It Worth It?

-Best alternatives to surgical dog cones
+Best surgical dog cone alternatives

 Soft collars